HR Glossary for HR Professionals

 While the employer is not required to withhold taxes from their earnings, they are required to do so for Social Security and Medicare deductions.

 According to the IRS, an individual is considered a statutory employee if they fall under one of the following four categories:

 - A driver who distributes beverages or food products, delivers laundry or dry cleaning, or is an agent or paid by commission.

-- A life insurance agent working full-time who primarily sells life insurance or annuity contracts for a single company.
+- A full time life insurance agent who primarily sells insurance or annuity contracts for a single life insurance company.

 - An individual who works at home on projects that are supplied by and must be returned to a customer or client, so long as specifications are provided by the client.

 - A full-time traveling or city salesperson who works on behalf of an employer to turn in orders from wholesalers, restaurants, hotels, and other similar establishments.

 What Taxes Are Withheld for Statutory Employees?

 In general, Social Security and Medicare taxes are deducted from statutory employees’ wages under the following conditions: